PINTO0309/onnx2tf/README.md

 ```

 ## [WIP] Parameter replacement
 This tool is used to convert `NCW` to `NWC`, `NCHW` to `NHWC`, `NCDHW` to `NDHWC`, `NCDDHW` to `NDDHWC`, `NCDDDDDDHW` to `NDDDDDDHWC`.
 Therefore, as stated in the Key Concepts, the conversion will inevitably break down at some point in the model.
 You need to look at the entire conversion log to see which OP transpositions are failing and correct them yourself.
-I dare to explain very little because I know that no matter how much detail I put in the README, you guys will not read it at all.
+I dare to explain very little because I know that no matter how much detail I put in the README, you guys will not read it at all. `attribute` or `INPUT constant` or `INPUT Initializer` can be replaced with the specified value.

 "A conversion error occurs."
 Please don't post such low level questions as issues.